Menu

 The Supervisory Board monitors that the Executive Board observes the goals, strategies and business procedures established by the Board.

-The Chairman and Deputy Chairman of the Supervisory Board constitute the Chairmanship.
-The specific duties of the Chairman – and, in his absence, the Deputy Chairman – are set out in the Rules of Procedure.
+The Chair and Deputy Chair of the Supervisory Board constitute the Chair Committee.
+The specific duties of the Chair – and, in his/her absence, the Deputy Chair – are set out in the Rules of Procedure.

 The Executive Board always attends the Supervisory Board meetings and, in order to improve transparency, the members of ExCom are also invited to attend when it makes sense.
 This gives the Supervisory Board better insight into the business.